brito-rafa/k8s-webhooks/single-gvk/README.md

 	return ctrl.Result{}, nil
 ```

 At this time, the controller should be able to be compiled without errors running `make docker-build`.

+*Attention:* You can create your own image setting the `IMG` variable.

 I will build an image from the controller and name as `quay.io/brito_rafa/music-controller:single-gvk-v0.1`.

 ```